DOG STUDIES are organized into several themed series, each with its own portfolio page. (click on a series to open the portfolio.)

 – Holli Jones, cat rescuer, Springport, IN

-The first models for this body of work were my own four dogs and two cats.
+MODELS The first models for this body of work were my own four dogs and two cats.
 After the last of the six passed on, a seventh, Kitten Caboodle, mysteriously appeared… but that’s another story.
 Since then the model pool has expanded beyond my yard.